dortania/OpenCore-Install-Guide/ktext.md

 * [SSDT-SBUS-MCHC](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-SBUS-MCHC.dsl)
    * Adds an SMbus device and fixes DeviceProperties injection via `_DSM` for when adding properties via an SSDT.

+**Remember to verify that the ACPI path in the SSDT matches up with your DSDT, expremely important for X79, X99 and X299 users**